-Exam Board and Specification Codes

-AQA Religious Studies Specification A 8062
+Exam Board and Specification Codes AQA Religious Studies Specification A 8062

 SPANISH

 The course

 Spanish is an interesting and challenging subject that equips students with the skills to communicate confidently in Spanish in a range of everyday situations.
 The five main themes of the course are the following: identity and culture, local area with holiday and travel, school, future aspirations with study and work, and finally international and global dimension.
 Students will develop an awareness and understanding of the culture and identity of the countries and communities where Spanish is spoken.
 The course provides an excellent foundation for the study of Spanish at A level.

+The six main themes of the course are the following:

+- My personal world

+- Lifestyle and wellbeing

+- My neighbourhood

+- Media and technology

+- Studying and my future

+- Travel and tourism

+66 Knowledge of languages is the doorway to wisdom.
+99

+Roger Bacon, philosophei

 What skills do I need?